Actual Expense Method for Deducting Car and Truck Expenses

-Tax tip: if you have a corporation, then it may be advantageous to have the corporation own any motor vehicles used in its business.
+Tax tip: if you have a corporation, then it may be better to have the corporation own any motor vehicles used in its business.
 The corporation can fully deduct all expenses, although it will still be limited by the dollar limit on depreciation.
-If you own the vehicle, then being an employee of the corporation will limit most actual expense deductions to 2% of your adjusted gross income (AGI), which can only be claimed as an itemized deduction.
+If you own the vehicle, then, as an employee of the corporation, your expenses will not be deductible.
 Furthermore, if you are involved in an accident, your insurance rates will be affected and you could be sued, where your assets will be subject to any judgment.
 On the other hand, if the corporation owns a vehicle, its own insurance rates will not be affected and any judgments will be limited to the assets of the corporation.
 The only drawback is that insurance rates may be higher because a vehicle is used for business.

 Deductions for Employees